What is loss of female libido?

-Loss of libido is a loss of interest in sex or a low sex drive that is persistent and won’t go away outside of the normal fluctuations of your interest in sex.
+Loss of libido (low libido or low sex drive) is a reduced desire to have sex.
+It can also mean a low sex drive that is persistent and won’t go away outside of the normal changes of your interest in sex.

 It’s not unusual for a woman to lose interest in sex at some stage, or experience difficulty climaxing to orgasm.
-It doesn’t mean anything is wrong, as a range of physical and psychological factors can play a part in your feelings towards sexual intercourse.
+Your interest in sex can be affected by many life changes.
+It doesn’t mean anything is wrong.
+A range of physical and psychological factors can play a part in your feelings towards sexual intercourse.

 - vaginal dryness